0x76agabond/chimera-architecture/README.md

 - `Application` – only orchestration.
 - `Service` – only **small, minimal business logic**.
 - `Kit` – only **data cleanup, normalization, and transformation**.
-- `Repository` – only data access.
-- `Adapter` – only infra capabilities, no business rules.

 Because each layer keeps a single, predictable responsibility, the entire architecture forms a stable pattern with **low boilerplate** and **clear separation**.
-New developers can understand a use case simply by reading its context rather than navigating framework magic or scattered logic.

 ### AI as a Natural Assistant